 Target audience: This course is co-listed at the 300/500 level; it is therefore intended for both undergraduate and graduate students interested in urban topics.
-GGS 306 is a core required course for the Urban Science concentration in the BS GEOG and the Urban Informatics minor.
-Additionally, this course is categorized as a systematic course in GGS and can be used as such in either the GEOG BS or BA degrees, or the GEOG minor.
-The course can also serve as an upper-level elective for either degree or minor.
+GGS 306 is a core required course for the Urban Informatics minor.
+Additionally, this course is categorized as a systematic course in

+GGS and can be used as such in either the GEOG BS or BA degrees, or the GEOG minor.
+The course can also serve as an upper level elective for either degree or minor.
 Beyond academic programs, this course is appropriate for any student at Mason that wishes to learn about cities and urban areas.